Thursday, October 23, 2025

 Monday, April 21, 2025

-It's the Fruit Stupid
+It's the Fruit Stupid*updated

 First off, please don't be offended by the title.
 It's a take off of "it's the economy Stupid".
 In politics, the economy is used to evaluate the health of a country.
 In a relationship with Yahusha, in this Christian walk, Following the Way, your fruit is how you evaluate your spiritual health.